nicastellanos/quartus-lite/README.md

 Before getting started Ensure you have the latest version of [XQuartz](https://www.xquartz.org) and [Docker Desktop](https://www.docker.com/get-started) installed.

 Note this docker container will work for simulation enviroments.
-It is much lighter than a necessary VM (~20GB vs 50GB) but will not support USB passthrough.
+It is much lighter than a VM (~20GB vs 50GB) but will not support USB passthrough.
 If working with hardware, you will need a VM (and a lot more memory) information for setting up quartus using a VM can be found [here](https://siytek.com/quartus-mac-virtualbox-ubuntu/)

 ## XQuartz